iluwatar/java-design-patterns/double-checked-locking/README.md

   - Optimization
   - Performance
   - Thread management
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Double-Checked Locking Design Pattern

-The Double-Checked Locking pattern aims to reduce the overhead of acquiring a lock by first testing the locking criterion (the 'lock hint') without actually acquiring the lock.
-Only if the locking criterion check indicates that locking is necessary does the actual locking logic proceed.
+Reduce the overhead of acquiring a lock by first testing the locking criterion (the "lock hint") without actually acquiring the lock.
+Only if the locking criterion appears to be true does the actual locking logic proceed.
+Double-checked locking in Java helps in optimizing performance and ensuring thread safety.

 ## Detailed Explanation of Double-Checked Locking Pattern with Real-World Examples